Originally, I included this within my article on building the horizontal steam engine

 so that in the final machining the centre drilled impression would be removed.
 However,

 I was very concerned regarding the safety aspect of using a file to finish the barrel

 with a large four jaw chuck rotating at high speed very close by and would not recommend

-this approach if you have a smaller three jaw, or better still a collet chuck.
+this unless you have a smaller three jaw, or better still, a collet chuck.